 Thermoforming Plastic: Today’s Solution for OEMs

-Energy and the economy present an added burden for OEMs; find today’s solutions at SAY Plastics.
-Equipment manufacturers use thermoformed plastics to reduce costs, enhance appearance, and provide long-lasting benefits over the life of the product.
+Energy, the economy and global competition present added burden for OEMs, and many find their solutions at SAY Plastics.
+Product manufacturers use thermoformed plastics to reduce costs, enhance appearance, increase durability, and provide long-lasting benefits over the life of the product.
+From parts as small as 6 square inches to those as large as 5’ x 10’ and 36” deep draw, many designs are achievable within our thermoforming capacity.

 Cost Saving Benefits with Thermoforming

-- Parts Consolidation; Thermoforming makes it possible to consolidate parts, which in turn reduces assembly costs.
+- Parts Consolidation.
+Thermoforming makes it possible to consolidate parts and reduce assembly costs.

-- Eliminate Paint; Thermoformed plastics are available in a wide variety of colors and textures.
+- Eliminate Paint.
+Thermoformed plastics are available in a wide range of colors and textures.
 If painting is required, most thermoformed plastics offer good paint adhesion.

-- Durable; Thermoformed plastics are more durable than alternative materials.
+- Durable.
+Thermoformed plastics are more durable than alternative materials, reducing warranty and replacement costs.

 Performance Benefits with Thermoforming

-- Corrosion Resistant: Plastic parts resist corrosion and perform well in varying temperature.
+- Corrosion Resistance.
+Plastic parts resist corrosion and perform well in varying temperatures.

-- High Impact: Studies show plastics have good impact resistance, and with proper design can absorb up to twelve times more crash energy than steel.
+- High Impact Resistance.
+Studies show plastics have good impact resistance, and with proper design can absorb up to twelve times more crash energy than steel – resulting in dent resistance and resilience.

-- Quick Turn-around: Thermoforming can cut lead times for design and assembly.
+- Quick Turnaround.
+Thermoforming can cut lead times for design, processing and assembly.
+The SAYtooling System expedites start-up production.

-- Reduced Weight: Theroformed plastic parts are lightweight, offering significantly reduced part weight when compared to steel or fiberglass.
+- Reduced Weight.
+Thermoformed plastic parts are lightweight, offering significantly reduced part weight – up to 30-40% – when compared to steel or fiberglass.

 Environmental Benefits with Thermoforming

-- Fuel Savings: Using plastic parts in vehicle manufacture produces fuel savings without compromising safety.
+- Fuel Savings.
+The use of plastic parts in vehicle manufacturing produces fuel savings without compromising safety.
+Energy studies show that reducing vehicle weight by 10% can increase fuel economy by 5-7%.